cnc-club/linuxcnc-features/README.md

 --------------------------------------------------------------------------------

-Some information on Russinan can be obtained here: http://cnc-club.ru/forum/viewtopic.php?f=15&t=3124&p=72441#p72441
+Some information on Russian can be obtained here: http://cnc-club.ru/forum/viewtopic.php?f=15&t=3124&p=72441#p72441